$0 Colombia → US Diversity Visa Lottery Guide — Quick-Start Checklist

 • Public charge concerns that require additional financial evidence

 If you are placed in administrative processing, respond to any document requests from the Embassy immediately.
 Check your email and the CEAC case status portal daily.
-If you are approaching the September 30 deadline and your case is still pending, contact the Embassy directly and explain the fiscal year constraint.
-Some posts will expedite DV cases that are at risk of expiring.
+If you are approaching the September 30 deadline and your case is still pending, contact the Embassy directly and explain the fiscal year constraint, but do not assume the case can be expedited.

-There is no legal remedy if the processing is not completed in time.
-Congressional inquiries and ombudsman requests can sometimes help expedite, but there are no guarantees.
+There is no guaranteed remedy if the processing is not completed in time.

 The Critical Timeline